Market data: a snapshot of our statistics schemes and what they mean for members

 Usually mid-February is the deadline for members to submit their annual student data.
 Find out more about the annual student data submission or contact the membership team with any questions.

 Quarterly intelligence cohort (QUIC)

 QUIC provides in-depth analysis of the UK ELT industry's source markets on a quarterly basis.
 Participation is open to English UK members only and is optional.
-135 members participated in 2020.
+Around one third of the membership normally participate.

 This industry-leading initiative introduces features not available in the annual reports.
 It gathers much more detailed data on student weeks by source market so the resulting market analysis and breakdowns are more in-depth.

 Reporting on market trends more frequently and significantly earlier than our annual report (within eight weeks of each quarter end, rather than five months of year end), participants can use QUIC reports to benchmark their own performance, identify opportunities and inform time-critical business decisions.

 To ensure the robustness of the market intelligence, these reports are also outsourced to our insight partner Bonard.